surma/surma.dev/content/things/deep-copy.md

 So what now?
 Turns out, there is a couple of ways to create a _deep_ copy of an object.

+> Note: Some people have asked about the [object spread] operator.
+Object spread will also create a shallow copy.

 ## JSON.parse

 One of the oldest way to create copies of an object is to turn the object into its JSON string representation and then parse it back to an object.
 It feels a bit heavy-handed, but it _does_ work: